Taiwan Strait: Median line

 A theoretical "median line", also known as the Davis line, was defined down the middle of the strait by US Air Force General Benjamin O. Davis Jr. in 1955, after which the US pressured both sides not to cross it.
 As a tacit understanding, it never gained official or legal status.
 The PRC has never recognized the median line.
 Aircraft from Taiwan crossed it frequently until the Second Taiwan Strait Crisis in 1958.
-Between 1954 and 2019, generally did not cross the area, with military craft crossing three times in that period.
+Between 1954 and 2019, military craft generally did not cross the area except on three occasions.

 In 2019, Taiwan's defense ministry provided coordinates for the median line.
 The ministry recognizes the line as running from 27°N, 122°E in the north to 23°N, 118°E on the southern end.

-In 2019, PLA warplanes crossed the median line for the first time since 1999.
+In 2019, warplanes of the People's Liberation Army (PLA) crossed the median line for the first time since 1999.
 In 2020, the PRC Foreign Ministry explicitly denied the existence of a median line and no longer act as if such a line exists.
+Furthermore, Chinese military exercises around Taiwan since 2022 has completely erased the concept of a supposed median line.